 Saunton Beach, Braunton Burrows & Crow Point

-Saunton Beach has over 3 miles of stunning golden sands backed by dunes, it is 7 miles from Willingcott Valley and is perfect for the family.
+Saunton Beach has over 3 miles of stunning golden sands backed by dunes, it's 7 miles from Willingcott Valley and is a perfect safe haven for the family.
 The conditions and natural environment at Saunton make it perfect for SUP, surfing, swimming, rock pooling and walking.
-The beach has attracted celebrities such as Olly Murs, Pink, Robbie Williams and Pink Floyd, using the backdrop within videos for songs and features in the film ‘Edge of Tomorrow’, replicating a Normandy beach and most recently Aqua man.
+The beach has attracted celebrities such as Olly Murs, Pink, Robbie Williams and Pink Floyd, using the backdrop within videos for songs, TV series' The Long Call', film ‘Edge of Tomorrow’ replicating a Normandy beach and most recently Aqua man.